 Even so, there is a lot that a cyclist has to learn before they can permanently get rid of the training wheels and experience real-world cycling.
 Here are ten cycling skills that are absolutely essential to learn before hitting the bike trails or even the highways.

 1. Shifting gears

 Just like in any vehicle, the gears on your bike let you transition from high “sprinting” speeds to comfortable “climbing” paces, and mastering when and how to make these gear shifts can make your ride a lot smoother.
 Of course, everyone has their own sweet spot for pedaling, and so it is entirely up to you to determine what gears you feel most comfortable with when cycling on flat terrain.

 Remember, it is much easier to shift down to easier gears when climbing hills if you do it while the incline is still shallow because this puts much less strain on the chain.
 Consider shifting gears down when approaching junctions too; this makes it easier to pick up the pace again once you make the turn.

 2. Making big gear transitions

 It is possible to jump up or down a number of gears in one shift, and this can be a handy cycling skill when you’re rapidly approaching a hill or junction.
 In the case of an incoming incline, you can jump from the biggest ring to the smallest in just one shift.

 However, it is not advisable to shift the chain on both the front and back cassettes simultaneously as this can cause the chain to drop completely out of all sprockets.
 Similarly, making big shifts when the chain is not on the middle sprockets of the front cassette may lead to the same result.
-Keep in mind that a clean, well-oiled drivetrain will dramatically improve the speed and fluidity of your gear shifts.
+Keep in mind that a clean and well-oiled drivetrain will dramatically improve the speed and fluidity of your gear shifts.

 3. Keeping your energy and water levels up